Applying for Financial Aid

 Please note that if you start the scholarship section prior to submitting your application for admissions, you will not be able to update the scholarship section after submission.
 Students should either fully complete the scholarship section prior to submitting their application, or should avoid filling out any portion of the scholarship section until after submitting the admissions application.
 If you encounter any technical issues that prevent you from completing the scholarship section of the ApplyTexas application, please contact our office at 409.740.4500 to discuss an alternative scholarship application option.

 For continuing students at TAMUG, the Continuing Student Scholarship Application is used for our institutional scholarships.
-In order to recieve a scholarship for Texas A&M University for the upcoming 2015-2016 school year, you must fill out the Continuing Student Scholarship Application online.
+In order to receive a scholarship for Texas A&M University for the upcoming 2015-2016 school year, you must fill out the Continuing Student Scholarship Application online.
 The application is open from October 15, 2014 to February 1, 2015.
 Award recipients are primarily selected by a committee of faculty and staff from across the university who utilize applications, GPA information, and department nominations to choose recipients.
 In some cases, the selection is made directly by the donor of the scholarship funds.
 If you would like additional information on any specific awards, please contact the financial aid office at (409) 740- 4500.

 Applying for Federal, State, and Need-Based Aid